 The Lenovo IdeaPad 7i Slim Pro ($1,099) is a svelte ultraportable that features a bright and colorful display, a battery life that can last you more than your average work day, pretty reasonable graphics for casual gaming, and decent performance.
 The only flaws that I could find were the lack of ports, a poor webcam, and bad speaker quality.

-Still, the Lenovo IdeaPad 7i Slim Pro is a great laptop for the price.
+Still, the Lenovo IdeaPad 7i Slim Pro is a great laptop for the price, especially if you use one of our Lenovo coupon codes.

 Lenovo IdeaPad 7i Slim Pro review: Price and availability